LD_PRELOAD: Making a Backdoor by Hijacking accept()

 make accept_backdoor.so_debug

 This will still output as accept_backdoor.so and overwrite the original one.
-However if we run though the same steps as the last screenshot we can see the debug output explain the logic in the backdoor in the screenshot below.
+However if we run through the same steps as the last screenshot we can see the debug output explain the logic in the backdoor in the screenshot below.

 Conclusion

 As seen in the example covered here, LD_PRELOAD can be used to create pretty covert backdoors and make a decent user-land rootkit!
-While in this example that would stand-out like a sore thumb by using the LD_PRELOAD, the next blog will explain how you can use a global preload config file to inject your backdoor into every dynamically loading process on the system.
-This will turn every process that isn’t static on the system, including those running as services, into a backdoor if you know how to use it!
-I hope that you’ve enjoyed this example of making a simple accept() backdoor and hope it helps you understand how this can be used by malicious actors to maintain access to a compromised system in a covert way.
+While in this example that would stand out like a sore thumb by using the LD_PRELOAD, the next blog will explain how you can use a global preload config file to inject your backdoor into every dynamically loading process on the system.
+This will turn every process that isn't static on the system, including those running as services, into a backdoor if you know how to use it!
+I hope that you've enjoyed this example of making a simple accept() backdoor and hope it helps you understand how this can be used by malicious actors to maintain access to a compromised system in a covert way.

-If you’re interested in security fundamentals, we have a Professionally Evil Fundamentals (PEF) channel that covers a variety of technology topics.
+If you're interested in security fundamentals, we have a Professionally Evil Fundamentals (PEF) channel that covers a variety of technology topics.
 We also answer general basic questions in our Knowledge Center.
-Finally, if you’re looking for a penetration test, professional training for your organization, or just have general security questions please Contact Us.

 LD_PRELOAD Series Blog Post